-Sweep from side to side
+Sweep at the base of the fire from side to side

-• Won Doors - extend out from the wall to make a fire compartment and minimize spread of fire and smoke.
+Won Doors - extend out from the wall to make a fire compartment and minimize spread of fire and smoke.
 The green release bar on the Won door will open the door.
+This should be done only if directed to do so by Security, Safety or Fire Responders.

-If an emergency occurs, please see your manager/supervisor and follow instructions.
+If an emergency occurs, please see your manager/supervisor, and followinstructions.